-This French Silk Tart with an Oreo crust made the cut this year for the Holidays!
-A chocolate pie is always requested on Thanksgiving along with the requisite pumpkin.
+This French Silk Tart with an Oreo crust made the cut this year for the Holidays, but it is easy enough for anytime you need a luscious, decadent dessert!

 French Silk Tart

 Once again, I’m reinventing the wheel.
 I don’t know how many iterations of a French silk pie I’ve actually made, but the crusts have varied from buttery pastry to pretzel to chocolate, the fillings have had raw eggs and cooked eggs, the sizes have varied from mini tarts to standard pie and now to a 10-inch tart.
 My family just can’t get enough of French silk.
 And a blogger just can’t make the same thing twice!